A decade ago, blogging was just meant to be a hobby.

 It’s a blogging platform basically.

 WordPress is the clear winner when it comes to blogging platforms.

-Here I’m not talking about WordPress.com, I’m talking about the WordPress.com, an open source blogging platform you need to host on your server.
+Here I’m not talking about WordPress.com, I’m talking about WordPress.org, an open source blogging platform you need to host on your server.

 If you are serious about blogging, don’t ever go with free Google Blogger or the WordPress.com platform, if you don’t want to limit your growth.
 They have lots of restrictions and also they can delete your blog at any time for any reasons.

 For WordPress.org you need to buy a domain ($10/ year) and also web hosting (around $3 per month).

 Treat blogging as a business from day 1.
 Like for any business, blogging also needs investment.